rxzhang16/Recipe_Ruby/README.md

     ]
 }

-Please refer to API_doc.pdf for detailed API usage.
+Please refer to Recipe API Documentation.pdf for detailed API usage.

 The API service is built according to your requirements.
 Some "shortcuts", however, are taken as this is not a production ready solution: